Xinyi-Wu/Xinyi-Wu.github.io/README.md

 * **Jingrun Primary School Volunteer**<br>
 Mar.
 2017 - Dec.
 2018
   + Participated in the opening ceremony for the activity "4:30 Primary Class" of Jingrun Primary School held by the School of Mathematical Sciences at Xiamen University.
-  + Volunteer to answer questions online.
+  + Volunteer to answer questions online.<br>

 * **Director of Academic Department**<br>
 Sept.
 2017 - June.
 2018
   + Operated the Academic Department at the School of Mathematical Sciences in Xiamen University.
   + Assisted tutors conduct specific general students' work, collected and organized academic information related to professional classes.
   + Enhanced students ability in solving mathematical problems.
-  + Organized the first Math Cup Knowledge Competition in Xiamen University.
+  + Organized the first Math Cup Knowledge Competition in Xiamen University.<br>

 * **Leader of Ladies Basketball Team**<br>
 Mar.
 2017 - Mar.
 2018
   + Led the School of Mathematical Sciences team to participate in the university Basketball league.
-  + Organized all training for two or three times per week and coached team members who were not familiar with the basketball skills when the coach had no time.
+  + Organized all training for two or three times per week and coached team members who were not familiar with the basketball skills when the coach had no time.<br>

 * **Volunteer for the second UNESCO Awards Ceremony for Girls and Women's Education**<br>
 Sept.
 2017